Rules of Court

 Rule 301.
 Creation of Traffic Violations Bureau

-301.1 The Court hereby establishes a Traffic Violations Bureau, and the Clerk of the Court is appointed as a violations clerk.
-The Clerk is authorized to appoint such Deputy Violations Clerks as the Clerk deems necessary.
+301.1 The Court hereby establishes a Traffic Violations Bureau, and the Customer Experience Office Manager of the City of Fishers Customer Services Division is appointed as a violations clerk.
+Subject to the approval of the Court, the Customer Experience Office Manager is authorized to appoint such Deputy Violations Clerks as the Customer Experience Office Manager deems necessary.

 301.2 Pursuant to I.C.
 34-28-5-8, the violations clerk or deputy violations clerk shall: